Food Safety refers to handling, preparing and storing food in a way to best reduce the risk of individuals becoming sick from foodborne illnesses.

 According to the latest OzFoodNet annual report, Monitoring the Incidence and Cause of Diseases Potentially Transmitted by Food in Australia, 5.4 million cases of foodborne illness occur annually in Australia, many of which are preventable.
 The cost of these illnesses is estimated at a staggering AUD $1.2 billion.

 When referring to food safety in Australian food businesses, the ownership is placed solely on the business itself.
 It must ensure that all food handled and prepared in the business is safe to eat.
 In order to help the food business fulfil this obligation, most are required to employ a trained Food Safety Supervisor.

 For those who wish to gain a basic understanding of everyday food safety, typically so they can handle food safely in a commercial environment, there is the Food Handler course.
-Both of these courses, although mainly completed by people who work in the food industry, are a great way for anyone to obtain a fundamental understanding of the food safety principles and how to apply them.
+The AIFS Food Handler course is a great way for anyone to obtain a fundamental understanding of food safety principles and how to apply them.

-Plenty of useful information on some of the food safety issues that arise daily is also included as a free resource on this website.
-However, if you are looking to gain more in-depth knowledge of food safety, as well as the legislation that applies to Australian food businesses, then you should consider a Food Safety Supervisor or Food Handler course.
+If you're looking to gain more advanced knowledge of food safety, as well as the legislation that applies to Australian food businesses, you will want to enrol in a nationally recognised Food Safety Supervisor course.